numberplates/plateit-api-docs/fundamentals/introduction.md

 ## Errors

-The API employs standard error response codes to communicate issues that may arise during requests (`400`, `401`, `404`, etc).
+The API employs standard HTTP error response codes to communicate issues that may arise during requests (`400`, `401`, `404`, etc).
 When an error occurs, the response will include an accompanying `message` string that provides additional context about the error.

 ## Authentication